Walking Tour

 1940

 We begin our adventure just past the International Bridge, which connects Fort Frances with International Falls, Minnesota.
-In this historic photo we see two mounties in their iconic Red Serge ceremonial uniforms standing beneath the 'Welcome to Canada' sign.
-The sign was erected to much fanfare in 1948, and it quickly became a popular photo spot for both American tourists and local residents.
-It was torn down in 1976 as it had fallen into disrepair.1
+In this historic photo, we see two mounties in their bright red uniforms standing beneath the ‘Welcome to Canada’ sign.
+The sign was put up with much celebration in 1948 and quickly became a popular photo spot for American tourists and for locals.
+It was demolished in 1976 after falling into disrepair.

-Before we dive into the modern history of Fort Frances, which is the focus of this tour, let's set the stage by casting further back in time to the First Peoples and the fur traders.
+Before we dive into the modern history of Fort Frances, which is the focus of this tour, let's step further back in time to the First Peoples and fur traders.

 * * *

-Since time immemorial this region has been home to the Ojibwe, an Anishinaabe people who thrived all around Lake Superior.
-The Rainy River they called Couchiching, which means Echoing Waters.
+Since time immemorial this place has been home to Indigenous peoples who thrived all around across the region.
+The Rainy River was named Couchiching which means Echoing Waters.
 It was a place of abundant resources: fish, game, and wild rice, to name a few.
-The river and nearby Rainy Lake were important arteries in the vast Indigenous trade and transport networks that stretched across the interior of the North American continent.
+The river and nearby Rainy Lake were important paths in the Indigenous trade and travel network that stretched across the heart of North America.

-French explorers and fur traders sought to exploit this riverine highway to penetrate west.
-This site, between the head of Rainy Lake and the great falls just west of us, was a natural stop-off point.
-In 1731 Pierre Gaultier de Varennes established Fort Saint Pierre just beside the lake to the east, at today's Point Park.
-He continued pushing west and set up a new fort on the Lake-of-the-Woods, using the fort here as a depot.
-The new fort soon overshadowed Fort Saint Pierre here, and it fell into disuse.
+French explorers and fur traders were the first Europeans to use this river highway to travel west past the Great Lakes.
+This site where we are now standing, between the head of Rainy Lake and the great falls just west of us, was a natural stopping point.
+In 1731 Pierre Gaultier de Varennes established Fort Saint Pierre just beside the lake to our east, at today's Point Park and Agency One lands.
+He continued pushing west and set up a new fort on the Lake-of-the-Woods, using the fort here as a supply depot.
+That new fort at Lake-of-the-Woods soon overshadowed Fort Saint Pierre, and it was soon abandoned.

-After the War of 1812 the border between the United States and what-was-then British North America were drawn and the Rainy River became an international boundary.
-Around the same time the Hudson's Bay Company absorbed the Northwest Company and took over Fort Lac la Pluie and moved it closer to the falls.
+After the War of 1812 the border between the United States and what-was-then British North America was drawn down the middle of the Rainy River.
+Around the same time the Hudson's Bay Company absorbed the Northwest Company and took over Fort Lac la Pluie, moving it closer to the falls.

-In 1830 the governor of the HBC was touring his company's vast and remote territories with his young new bride; Lady Frances Simpson.
-It was a honeymoon trip of sorts, if a most gruelling one: their canoemen were up at 2am to begin the day's journey and paddled until at least 8 at night.2
+In 1830 the governor of the Hudson's Bay Company (HBC) was touring his company's vast and remote territories with his young new bride; Lady Frances Simpson.
+It was a sort of honeymoon trip for the couple, but not the kind you'd think of today: They along with the rest of the HBC men in their party were up at 2am to begin the day's journey and paddled until at least 8 at night.2

-With that kind of pace they rapidly passed by the HBC's fort here on their way west.
-There was little time for dawdling, though Lady Simpson's son was enamoured with the site.
-He wrote: “The establishment is delightfully situated on the east bank of the river, overlooking a beautiful waterfall to the south, also the American post, on the opposite side, and a long reach of this noble stream to the north.”3
+They rapidly passed by the HBC's fort here on their way west.
+Lady Simpson's son found some time to appreciate the location, writing: “The establishment is delightfully situated on the east bank of the river, overlooking a beautiful waterfall to the south, also the American post, on the opposite side, and a long reach of this noble stream to the north.”3

 After this event the HBC decided to rename the fort in Lady Frances's honour: Fort Frances had its name.